6 Things to Do Instead of Attending the Running of the Bulls in Pamplona

 3. Run a Marathon to Support PETA’s Efforts to End Bullfighting

-Join the PETA Pack and raise funds to help us stop the use of bulls and all other animals for entertainment.
+Join the PETA Pack and run for bulls and other animals by raising funds to help us stop their use in entertainment.

 4. Share the Truth About the Running of the Bulls

 Not everyone knows that the same bulls who are forced to run to entertain tourists are later killed in bullfights.
 Throughout the weeklong San Fermín festival, at least 48 bulls are violently stabbed to death.

 More than 80% of Spanish people oppose the blood sport, and approximately 56% fewer official bullfights took place in 2018 than in 2007, but these sick displays are able to continue in large part because of tourist money.

 Help spread the word and inform tourists.
 Share our blog posts with everyone you know and urge your friends never to support this cruelty:

 5. Take a Look Back at PETA’s Iconic Protests in Pamplona